kouphax/clj-basex/README.md

 ## BaseX Client for Clojure

 A Clojure-ified wrapper around the BaseX Java client.
-It uses (and distributes under BSD) the [BaseXClient class](https://github.com/kouphax/basex-clojure-client/blob/master/src/main/java/basex/core/BaseXClient.java).
+It uses (and distributes under BSD) the [BaseXClient class](https://github.com/kouphax/basex-clojure-client/blob/master/src/main/java/basex/core/BaseXClient.java) and does not attempt to add a raft of additional features (save for some Clojure flavoured tweaks).

 ## Usage

 ### Dependency

+> The library is not yet released as yet so this content is not strictly accurate.
+Or, if you're feeling snarky - a lie.

 The library is available via [Clojars](#TODO)